hervegirod/fxsvgimage/README.md

  - Fix the tspan elements not using the styles from their text parent
  - Fix the tspan elements not correctly positioned if not having a declared position in the SVG document
  - Support percents for the "opacity" and "fill-opacity" attributes
+ - Fix the radial gradients
+ - Support the spreadMethod argument for gradients
+ - Allow urls specifications enclosed with "'" quotes
+ - Add a SVG browser

 # Usage
 Just calls one of the static `load` methods, for example: